rackerlabs/rackspace-how-to/content/rackspace-email/imap-and-pop-mail-protocol-comparison.md

     access and manage your email and email folders from multiple computers or mobile devices.

--   **New Items:** IMAP uses "fetch" technology.
-When a new email arrives, your email client will fetch new messages at defined time intervals.
+-   **New items:** IMAP uses fetch technology.
+When a new email arrives, your email client fetches new messages at defined time intervals.

 -   **Storage:** If you have limited online storage space, you might